nvim-telekasten/telekasten.nvim/README.md

 ### The preview is a powerful feature
 Leaving the opening of the note to Telescope, you can decide with one keypress whether you want to open the note in a split or in the current window - or if you've seen enough.

 I find that pressing the enter key to confirm the search does not interrupt my flow, and I really enjoy being able to check the preview.
-I often get enough information from the preview so I don't actually have to "visit" every note in terms of being able to edit it.
+I often get enough information from the it alone so I don't actually have to "visit" every note in terms of being able to edit it.

 ## Install and setup